johnousterhout/homa-rfc/draft-ousterhout-tsvwg-homa-00.md

 * Change so that messages are either entirely unscheduled or entirely scheduled?

 * How to determine the limit for unscheduled bytes?
+Include in CUTOFFS packets?

+* Change to drive retransmission entirely from the client?

+* How much should this document reflect current hardware and software characteristics?

 --- back